So, someone’s consuming your content? Congratulations!

 - Try simply modelling CTAs you personally find effective.
 Take notice when a call to action captures your attention and compels you to take the action requested.

-- Don’t forget these call to action principles – download them now in quick summary form on a single page, printable PDF you can use for future reference.
+- Don’t forget these call to action principles – get the CTA checklist now for future reference.